 - 1. If throttle and choke valves with shafts, lever arms and springs are removed, these shall be assembled.
 The springs are tightened 1-2 revolutions.
-Lubricate the shaft bearings using a light oil. - Assemble the high- and low-speed screws with springs.
+Lubricate the shaft bearings using a light oil. - 2.
+Assemble the high- and low-speed screws with springs.
 Note!
 Do not tighten the screws against the bases.
 This will damage seats and needle tips. - 3.
 Assemble the fuel screen M using the handle of a small screwdriver, see figure 41. - 4.
 Assemble membrane N with gasket P and tighten the pump cover Q, see figure 47. - 5.
-Assemble needle valve G with lever arm F, shaft E and spring H, and tighten screw J, see figure 45. - 6.
-Check using a ruler or the like that the lever is level with the assembly plane on the cover.
-If necessary, the lever arm can be bent, see figure 46.
+Assemble needle valve G with lever arm F, shaft E and spring H, and tighten screw J, see figure 45. - Check using a ruler or the like the hight of the metering lever.
+Standard value is 1.65 mm.
+If necessary, the lever arm can be bent, see figure 46a.